mariusdgm/rl-envs-forge/rl_envs_forge/envs/labyrinth/maze/README.md

 - **Rectangular Room**: A basic rectangular room.

 To add new room types, simply create a new class that inherits from the `Room` class and implements the necessary methods.

+## CorridorBuilder
+Because the `Maze` starts by being populated with rooms, the maze generation is done with constraints defined by the room layouts.

+`CorridorBuilder` encapsulates the functions relevant to corridor generation, and is a strongly coupled component of `Maze`.

+A `CorridorBuilder` object is instantiated at `Maze` instantiation, and the functions have access to the internals of `Maze` and may modify them.